Ron Vlaar: Return to AZ

 Ahead of 2017–18 season, Vlaar said: "I had an unpleasant season.
 During a good holiday I thought a lot and had conversations with my girlfriend and friends.
 Like last season, I don't want to go again: struggling with injuries and form.
 It was often just not good enough.
 Everything was just not.
 I didn't think football was good enough either.
 AZ wants to play more attacking football and provide more spectacle.
 It has been changeable, that is something that should be out of our game.
 We are working on something new.
 That also takes time.
 Disappointments will also come.
 It is important to realize that we are doing it with a team, and not with eleven men.
 We need everyone.
 Everyone has to fight for a place and that improves the level."
 At the start of the 2017–18 season, he continued to form a centre–back partnership with Wuytens, as well as, the club's captain role for the first six league matches of the season.
 However, he suffered a knee injury while training and was sidelined for the rest of the year.
 Having recovered from his injury, Vlaar, however, found himself placed on the substitute bench for a month, due to the centre–back partnership of Pantelis Chatzidiakos and Wuytens.
 He then played his first match since returning from injury for Jong AZ against Fortuna Sittard on 12 February 2018 and played 59 minutes before being substituted, as they won 2–0.
 Five days later on 17 February 2018, Vlaar made his first league appearance in five months, coming on as an 80th-minute substitute, in a 3–1 win against NAC Breda.
 Following this, he spoke about his fitness, saying: "I am in good shape, I am fit.
 I have to wait patiently for my chance.
 I have to get into match rhythm myself.
 I played for an hour once, and ten minutes and 45 minutes at the first time.
 Today was ninety minutes of play."
 Vlaar returned to the duty as captain when he made his first starts in six months against ADO Den Haag on 31 March 2018 and helped the club keep a clean sheet, in a 3–0 win.
 In a follow–up match against PSV Eindhoven, Vlaar received a red card for a second bookable offence, in a 3–2 loss.
-After the match, AZ Alkmaar appealed against his suspension, which was successful.
+After the match, AZ Alkmaar successfully appealed his suspension.
 Vlaar started in the KNVB Cup Final against his former club Feyenoord as captain, as the club lost 2–0, making a second time that AZ Alkmaar lost two finals in a row for tha player.
 During the match, he received a standing ovation from his former club Feyenoord.
 At the end of the 2017–18 season, Vlaar went on to make fifteen appearances in all competitions.
 Reflecting on the season, he said: "Of course I imagined it differently.
 Whatever situation I was in, I have never been disappointed.
 I've always kept going.
 I would have liked to play more and be fitter.
 The moment I was fit again, the team was just fine.
 Then I had to be patient.
 I accelerated the training.
 Not just for myself, but also for the other guys who did play.
 Competition makes you better.
 It's about the club.
 That has not cost me any effort and I have never been frustrated about it."